This section of the website contains a variety of items based on local experience and comments from members. SECTION UNDER DEVELOPMENT

 Potatoes - Dave’s Approach

 I like a simple system with as little work as possible – so I ignore the rules.
-I plant tubers as soon as the weather allows - as deep as I can using a trowel.
+I plant tubers as soon as the weather allows - as deep as I can using a trowel or bulb planter.
 I divide the space I have in the beds I use by the number of tubers in the bag to get my planting distance, possibly planting two small ones together.
 Then I forget about them apart from removing any strong weeds.
 No earthing up and no watering.
 I leave all varieties in the ground till I need them – covering them with some plastic if the weather gets really cold or wet.
 It works for me.

 Whatever system you use there are a couple of actions which you should include.
 Before you plant the tubers you should introduce some compost/soil improver in the planting trench/hole to help later should we enjoy/suffer a drought.
 Also adding some general fertiliser (growmore, Q4, blood/fish/bone) will help as potatoes are a hungry crop.